GORE BIKE WEAR Road Sportive (Saturday) followed by the Merida Bikes MTB Marathon (Sunday)

-The Selkirk road sportive will be run on the Saturday of the event weekend with an open start from early in the morning onwards.
+The Ruthin road sportive will be run on the Saturday of the event weekend with an open start from early in the morning onwards.
 Following the huge trend of non-competitive road events the GORE BIKE WEAR Road Sportives are trying to set themselves apart from the rest by offering a high quality event package with outstanding courses and first class support around the course plus all inclusive camping, parking, facilities, event meal and finisher present…pretty much the same deal the riders of the marathon series have been enjoying since the very beginning.

 Due to legal reasons the Sportives will be started in small waves of riders at set intervals.
 The start will open at a certain time and will stay open for approximately 1 hour to give everybody the chance to have a relaxing start at the time of their choosing.